waynegm/imgViewer/README.md

 	* relx: relative x image coordinate
 	* rely: relative y image coordinate
   * Returns a javascript object with the page pixel coordinates:
-	* { pageX: the x page pixel coordinate, pageY: the y page pixel coordinate }
+	* { x: the x page pixel coordinate, y: the y page pixel coordinate }
+  * Returns null if the relative image coordinates are not >=0 and <=1.

+###imgToView
+  * Convert relative image coordinate to a viewport pixel location, ie pixel in the zoomed image
+  * Arguments:
+	* relx: relative x image coordinate
+	* rely: relative y image coordinate
+  * Returns a javascript object with the viewport pixel coordinates:
+	* { x: the x viewport pixel coordinate, y: the y viewport pixel coordinate }
-  * If the relative image coordinates are not >=0 and <=1 an empty object is returned.
+  * Returns null if the relative image coordinates are not >=0 and <=1.

+###viewToImg
+  * Convert a viewport pixel location to a relative image coordinate
+  * Arguments:
+    * viewX: x coordinate in viewport pixels
+    * viewY: y coordinate in viewport pixels
+  * Returns a javascript object with the relative image coordinates:
+	* { x: relative x image coordinate, y: relative y image coordinate }
+  * Returns null if the viewport pixel location is outside the zoomed image.

 ###isVisible
   * Test is a given relative image coordinate is within the bounds of the current view
   * Arguments: